Firefly Aerospace: Firefly Alpha

 The Alpha vehicle developed by Firefly Aerospace is an expendable launch vehicle capable of lifting 1030 kg to low Earth orbit and 630 kg to Sun-synchronous orbit.
 Firefly's advertised launch price is US$15 million.
 Alpha is designed to compete with vehicles like Rocket Lab's Electron, ISRO's SSLV, ABL SS's RS1, and Northrop Grumman's Pegasus.
-It uses four Reaver engines on its first stage and one Lightning engine on its second, with a lightweight carbon composite structure to reduce dry mass, resulting in an improved payload fraction.
+It utilizes four Reaver engines on its first stage and one Lightning engine on its second, with a lightweight carbon composite structure to minimize dry mass, thereby increasing the payload fraction.

 Alpha performed its first partially successful orbital launch on October 1, 2022, after an unsuccessful first attempt on September 3, 2021.
 The first fully successful launch of Alpha took place on September 15, 2023.
-Firefly launched this mission 27 hours after receiving notice to launch, setting a new national security mission responsive-launch record.
+Firefly launched this mission 27 hours after receiving notice to launch, setting a new record for the fastest national security mission-responsive launch.
 The previous responsive-launch record was 21 days in June 2021.
 Firefly's fourth launch on December 22, 2023, was also partially successful, with the second stage failing to perform its circularization burn, leaving its payload in an elliptical orbit instead.

 On September 29, 2025, an Alpha rocket, scheduled for its seventh flight, experienced a first-stage explosion during a pre-flight test in Texas.
 The company stated that all safety protocols were followed, no personnel were injured, and potential impacts to the test platform were being assessed.
 This incident will delay the rocket's next launch.